 I was sitting with a woman recently who was especially upset with Monsanto and its genetic engineering of seeds.
 She is not alone.
 It’s a very hot topic with many people.
 I told her that, important though that issue may be, it was nowhere near as important as a related issue, the genetic engineering of human beings.
 She was completely shocked.
 The thought had never occurred to her.

-The development of all living things, plant and animal, are based on their genetic code, typically known to most of us as DNA and RNA.
+The development of all living things, plant and animal, is based on their genetic code, typically known to most of us as DNA and RNA.
 Every living cell was created on the basis of its genetic code.
 No one with any real knowledge of this topic has suggested that the DNA of one species can be engineered, but another cannot.
-If we can have genetically-modified seed corn, we have genetically-modified humans.
+If we can (and do) have genetically-modified seed corn, we can (and will) have genetically-modified humans.

 The life-saving and life-enhancing benefits of this are frequently discussed and rightly so.
 Millions of people, perhaps billions eventually, will owe a great deal to this new field of genetics.
 But as is true of all human endeavors, there will be a downside right along with the upside.